Social Security Disability Insurance: Appeals

-In fiscal year 2020, state DDSs denied 61 percent of initial claims.
-SSA provides for three levels of administrative appeal if an applicant is initially denied by a state DDS.
-At the first level, the applicant may request a reconsideration of the initial decision.
+In fiscal year 2020, state DDSs denied 61% of initial claims.
+SSA provides for three levels of administrative appeal if a state DDS initially denies an application.
+At the first level, the applicant may request reconsideration of the initial decision.
 In the reconsideration, a different DDS examiner will review the case.
 If the claim is denied at this stage, the applicant can request a hearing before an Administrative Law Judge (ALJ).
-ALJs are not state employees but rather federal employees of the Social Security Administration.
-If the claim is denied at this stage, the applicant can request a review of the case by the Appeals Council of the Social Security Administration.
-Administrative appeals are non-adversarial and new evidence can be submitted by the applicant.
+ALJs are not state employees but federal employees of the SSA.
+If the claim is denied at this stage, the applicant can request a review of the case by the Appeals Council of the SSA.
+Administrative appeals are non-adversarial and the applicant may submit new evidence.

-After an applicant has exhausted the administrative appeals process, the individual may appeal the case to the federal courts.
+After an applicant has exhausted the administrative appeals process, they may appeal to the federal courts.
 Federal court findings may pertain to the individual case, but may also result in required changes in SSA's policies and procedures if the court concludes those policies and procedures do not conform to federal law or the U.S. Constitution.